mampez/Cthings/README.md

 # Cthings

-Some useful scripts for C
+Some useful C scripts to work with strings, arrays and hex/decimal conversions.